Introduction to Radar Scenario Clutter Simulation

 Enable clutter generation for the radar.
 This time, disable the beam footprint clutter region in favor of a custom ring-shaped region.

-method was called without any output argument, the handle to the constructed ClutterGenerator
+method was called without any output argument, as above, the handle to the constructed ClutterGenerator

 may still be found with the scenario getClutterGenerator